USFOneHealthCodeathon2022/Topic2_TeamB/README.md

 <b>Future Directions </b>

-This software has the potential to be improved
+This software has the potential to be improved by:
+-expanding upon the diseases in the database
+-allowing the user to filter search results based on data method (RNAseq, microarray, etc.)

 <b> Codeathon Team Members: </b>
 Agaz Wani, Jan Dahrendorff, Xochitl Diaz, and Hyacinth Burrowes